 Most recently, Linda served as an attorney development coach at Ropes & Gray for nearly six years.
-In that role, she coached associates on communication and presentation skills; people, project and time management; organization and prioritization strategies; personal brand development, goal setting and implementation; and career path assessment.
+In that role, she coached associates on communication and presentation skills; executive presence; people, project and time management; organization and prioritization strategies; personal brand development, goal setting and implementation; and career path assessment.
 Prior to Ropes, she was the firmwide director of attorney development at Morgan Lewis & Bockius where, in addition to coaching associates, she also oversaw training, mentoring and upward feedback.

 Her background also includes career services experience at Yale Law School, New York University School of Law and St. John’s University School of Law.
 She counseled law students and alumni on resumes and cover letters, interviewing and networking, career assessment, job search strategies, job offer evaluation and clerkship and public interest fellowship applications.
 Linda also developed and presented programs on job search topics.

 Linda has been a speaker at many career-related programs at the New York City Bar Association, as well as law firms, law schools and other bar associations and professional organizations.
 She has also written extensively about career matters, including a weekly column, Crossroads, which appeared for eight years online for the New York Law Journal.